wommy/mixture/src/_content/hobbies/biking.md

 title: biking
 tags: hobbies
 ---
-this will be my 6th year biking in chicago

-check out the [biking video](/media#create-a-fresh-path) i made
+i biked for six years in chicago and produced a [video](/media#create-a-fresh-path) about communting during the winter